How to create repeating patterns in Adobe illustrator

 We will select our shape and go to Object -> transform -> transform each or we can just use the shortcut given by Adobe Illustrator alt+shift+ctrl+d.

 After we have selected the transform each option, the transform-each pop-up menu will appear.

-Here are the default setting that are Adobe Illustrator gives in the popup menu.
+Here is the default setting that is Adobe Illustrator gives in the popup menu.

 In this menu we can do many things like changing the scale, moving our object, we can rotate our object to a given degree, and many more.